 Biography and education

-Dr. Boehme Newell's research has been supported through a Small Research Grant from the American Political Science Association, a Dissertation Research Improvement Grant from the National Science Foundation and a research grant from the Horowitz Foundation for Social Policy.
+Dr. Boehme Newell's research has been supported through a variety of internal grants (COLA Seed grant, REP grant) as well as a Small Research Grant from the American Political Science Association, a Dissertation Research Improvement Grant from the National Science Foundation and a research grant from the Horowitz Foundation for Social Policy.
 Her work has been published in the International Journal of Transitional Justice, Global Studies Quarterly, the International Journal of Human Rights, The Journal of Human Rights, and the Journal of International Organizations Studies.

 Born and raised in Germany, Dr. Boehme Newell completed her Bachelor of Arts in Intercultural European and American Studies at Martin Luther University and her Master of Arts in American Studies at the University of Leipzig.
 In 2011 she moved to Syracuse, NY where she earned her second Master of Arts degree in Political Science and in 2017 she completed her Ph.D.
 Prior to joining Texas State, she worked as a Visiting Assistant Professor at Gettysburg College in Pennsylvania.